zohar1000/ng-cond/README.md

 ## Options

-You can specify options for performance and behaviour by specifying 'opts' object with the options.<br/>
+You can specify options for performance and behavior by specifying 'opts' object with the options.<br/>
 Options specified on a directive will have effect only for that directive, you can override the default options values as described in the <em>Installation</em> section below.